 Monthly Green Progress Report -- A report that displays each school's progress with the goals/categories of the overall KPS Green Schools Initiative (energy efficiency, waste/recycling, and water consumption).

 The KPS dashboard shown below helps the district track progress toward its overall sustainability goals, which were adopted in January 2014.
 Click on the tabs/icons below to see the district's progress in the areas of recycling, waste reduction, energy use, water use, and sustainability engagement.

 As shown in the dashboard above, KPS uses the EPA's Energy Star program to assess and communicate how energy-efficient the district's buildings are.
 Energy Star provides a rating from 1 to 100.
 Higher scores are better, and a rating of 75 or above makes a K12 school eligible to apply for a national Energy Star award.
 Energy Star also accounts for variables such as weather, building size, and hours of operation.
 In doing so, it allows KPS to not only compare its buildings, but it also allows for national comparison with other schools and districts.

-The Energy Star rating for the KPS district is 77.6 as of October 2016.
+The Energy Star rating for the KPS district is 75.2 as of December 2016.
 The goal is to achieve a rating of 85.
-The new KHS will not have a rating until late 2017.
+The new KHS will have a rating in late 2017.

 To view the Energy Star ratings for specific KPS schools, please click here.